SwellRT/swellrt-selenium/README.md

 The tool will start a new thread per each input file:

-- the thread will load the pad url in a new Web browser instance
+- The thread will load the pad url in a new Web browser instance
-- it will write the contents of the input file, with mimic human writing, in the pad.
+- It will write the contents of the input file in the pad "simulating" human writing.
-- Each thread will start writing in the corresponding line.
+- Writing will start at the provided <line-to-start>
-- Optionally the browser brand of each thread can be provided with following codes: `chrome` (default), `firefox`
+- Optionally the browser brand of each thread can be provided with following codes: `chrome` (default) or `firefox`

-After all threads end writing, the tool will wait for key input to close browser windows.
+After all threads finish the writing, the tool will wait for key input to close browser windows.

 ## Setting up a target Wave/SwellRT editor

 Before executing the tool, ensure your app automatically enables the edit mode in the editor component when it's loaded in the browser.
-Also, provide enough blank lines for all the threads you will run with the tool.
+Also, the editor panel should have at least a blank lines for any if the threads run with the tool.

 ## Configuring web drivers